dudziakm/syringe/README.md

 ## Dev installation

-Make sure you have Redis installed:
+Make sure you have Redis and Typescript installed:

 * Install chocolatey: https://chocolatey.org/
 * Open a new Powershell prompt: `choco install redis -y`